jayeb/grunt-chrome-load/README.md

 });
 ```

-`grunt-chrome-load` is also great when doing local development on Chrome extensions. where reloading the `chrome://extensions` page will reload your extension package:
+`grunt-chromeload` is also great when doing local development on Chrome extensions. where reloading the `chrome://extensions` page will reload your extension package:

 ```
 grunt.config({
-  'chrome-load': {
+  chromeload: {
       extensions: {
           reload_pattern: 'chrome:\/\/extensions',
           new_url: 'chrome://extensions'